 There is no legal obligation to get landlord insurance when renting out a property in Ireland.
 However, for non-resident landlords it’s always a wise choice.
 Dedicated landlord insurance should cover everything from damage to the building and injury to your tenants to rent arrears and associated legal costs.

 As you will not be physically present to keep tabs on the property yourself, having good insurance in place can give you extra peace of mind that your investment is protected.
 Of course, you should always read the fine print of the policy to make sure you have adequate cover.
+Check out our post on all the services every landlord needs as well.

 - Making sure the property meets the minimum standards